mattcroat/joy-of-code/posts/sveltekit-deployment/sveltekit-deployment.md

 - Copy the password you generated
 - On the right sidebar go straight to **settings** and pick **database** and scroll to the **connection string** section
 - Select **URI** which starts with `postgresql://` and copy it then replace `[YOUR_PASSWORD]` including brackets with the generated password
+- Add `?pgbouncer=true` to the end of the connection URL to avoid issues with [connection pooling](https://www.prisma.io/docs/guides/performance-and-optimization/connection-management/configure-pg-bouncer)

 > 🛑 **Don't** under any circumstance share your database **connection string** with anyone and make sure in your future projects you don't commit the **.env** file on accident but in case you do make sure you **reset** everything.